timg021/SparseStructuresTEM2/MultisliceCppTest/pdb-compare/ReadmePdb-compare.txt

 =======================================================================================
 *** PDB compare program
-1.Input_test_file_name: outA.xyz
+1.Input_test_file_name: outAmg2000.xyz
 2.Type_of_the_input_test_file_(see_below): 2
-3.Input_reference_file_name: Gold_10095.xyz
+3.Rotate_test_structure_around_z,_y'_and_z"_axes_by_(degrees): 0 0 0
+4.Input_reference_file_name: 7kod_DW_noH.xyz
-4.Type_of_the_input_reference_file_(see_below): 2
+5.Type_of_the_input_reference_file_(see_below): 2
-5.Output_file_name: Gold_10095_compareZZZ.txt
+6.Output_file_name: zzzmg2000_compare.txt
-6.Free-form_line_for_output_file: ***
+7.Free-form_line_for_output_file: ***

 //Input parameter file for pdb.exe program
 //1st line contains input test file name
 //2nd line: type of the 1st input file: 0 - PDB input file, 1 - Vesta XYZ input file, 2 - Kirkland XYZ file.
+//3rd line contains Euler rotation angles in degrees that are applied to the test structure before comparison
-//3rd line contains input reference file name - must be equal to or longer than the test file
+//4th line contains input reference file name - must be equal to or longer than the test file
-//4th line: type of the 2nd input file: 0 - PDB input file, 1 - Vesta XYZ input file, 2 - Kirkland XYZ file.
+//5th line: type of the 2nd input file: 0 - PDB input file, 1 - Vesta XYZ input file, 2 - Kirkland XYZ file.
-//5th line contains output file name
+//6th line contains output file name
-//6th line contains the free-form info line that will be recorded into the first line of the output file
+//7th line contains the free-form info line that will be recorded into the first line of the output file
 ========================================================================================

 Note that the "numbering" of parameters in the parameter names, such as "2" in